priya-gitTest/Python-Packaging-with-Pixi/episodes/5_project_publishing.md

     Forbidden
 ```

-This isnt always helpful and you should try this command as tipped in the error message above to know more.
+This isn't always helpful and you should try this command as tipped in the error message above to know more.

 ```bash
 pixi run twine upload --repository testpypi dist/* --verbose